adrhill/ImageNetDataset.jl/README.md

 Custom transformations can be implemented by extending `AbstractTransformation`.

-To apply a preprocessing transformation outside of the `ImageNet` dataset, e.g. to preprocess a single image add a given `path`, run
+To apply a transformation outside of the `ImageNet` dataset, e.g. to preprocess a single image add a given `path`, run

 ```julia